CesarLiChen/docker-tutorial-app/README.md

 - `docker exec -it <CONTAINER_ID> mysql -p todos` *runs MySQL terminal.*
 - Once inside `select * from todo_items;`
 - `docker stop $(docker ps -aq)` Stops all containers.

+## Using Docker Compose
+- Instead of all the commands above, we can specify them in a `.yml` file.